Oversight Panel Cites Global Impact Of TARP Funds

-Ms. ELIZABETH WARREN (Chairman, TARP Oversight Panel): The result appears to be that America's rescue had a much greater impact on other nations than their rescue programs had on the United States.
+ELIZABETH WARREN: The result appears to be that America's rescue had a much greater impact on other nations than their rescue programs had on the United States.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.